The Bank of England building in London

 Our take

-This period of high inflation has been – and still is – difficult for many.
+Recent years have been, and still are, difficult for many.
 The Bank of England’s strategy of raising the base rate to tackle this by reducing spending hasn’t meant just skipping a few treats here and there.
 People are having to go without essentials.

-But the announcement that the Bank of England have chosen to leave the base rate as it is for the time being should give us all hope: the plan seems to be working, although it’s too soon to tell if the worst is over.
+But the fact that the Bank of England has chosen to reduce the base rate in recent months should give us all hope.
+The plan seems to be working, although it’s difficult to predict if interest rates will continue to fall, and any further changes are likely to be gradual.

-If you need some “thinking outside the box” ideas to cut costs further, our blog is full of ideas and tips to help make your money go further.
+If you need some “thinking outside the box” ideas to cut costs further, our blog is full of tips to help make your money go further.

 The Bank of England building in London The Bank of England building in London